substate-tech/ambel/docs/pull_request_template.md

 ## Checklist before requesting a review
 - [ ] I have performed a self-review of my code
-- [ ] I have followed the coding guidlines
+- [ ] I have followed the coding guidelines
 - [ ] I have added tests